Social Media Best Practice Guidelines

 • Confirm that you have permission to use the image, icon or graphic that you select.
 You may use your unit’s own logo or wordmark.
 If you are uncertain of permission, snap a fresh photograph to use.
 Learn more about fair use practices here.

 • Make your account’s name and visual style unique, but keep UMBC-affiliated accounts consistent with UMBC’s Style Guide.
-For information on using a UMBC logo or icon—including the Retriever logo, which is limited to accounts affiliated with Athletics—see the UMBC wordmark and logo page or contact Creative Service Design Director Jim Lord.
+For information on using a UMBC logo or icon—including the Retriever logo, which is limited to accounts affiliated with Athletics—see the UMBC wordmark and logo page.

 Provide Engaging Content